Kreep (song)

 "Kreep" is the second single from rapper Chino XL's debut album Here to Save You All.
-It is produced by the Eric Romero, who uses elements from "In-A-Gadda-Da-Vida" by Iron Butterfly, "Levitate" by Brecker Brothers, and "Repent Walpurgis" by Procol Harum for the drums.
+It is produced by Eric Romero, who uses elements from "In-A-Gadda-Da-Vida" by Iron Butterfly, "Levitate" by Brecker Brothers, and "Repent Walpurgis" by Procol Harum for the drums.
 Additionally the song interpolates portions from the song "Creep" by rock group Radiohead and "You Are Everything" by the Stylistics.
-This is perhaps Chino Xl's best-known song and his most successful, reaching number one the Billboard Bubbling Under R&B Singles Chart.
+This is perhaps Chino XL's best-known song and his most successful, reaching number one the Billboard Bubbling Under R&B Singles Chart.
 It remained number one for two weeks and remained on the chart for 23 weeks from July 1996 to January 1997.
 Kreep also charted on the Billboard Hot Rap Singles Chart, peaking at number 41 and reached its peak on the week of September 21, 1996.

 Background and Composition

 The subject matter of the song deals with emotions of love, revenge "Should I take the .380 assassinate her like Selena" and depression "I want her back, but I know that I can't force her thinkin' bout takin' my own life like Marlon Brando's daughter."
 The chorus contains an interpolation of "Creep" by Radiohead: